vantage6/vantage6-workshop/episodes/chapter3.md

 ## Challenge 2: exploring the status of existing collaborations configured on a vantage6 server

-Below are the user names of the administrators of GHT and PhY24 collaborations (passwords will be given by the instructors).
+Below are the administrator credential of GHT and PhY24 collaborations (passwords will be given by the instructors).

 |  User  |  Roles   |  Collaboration   |
 |----|-----|-----|
 |PhY24-admin  | Collaboration Admin    |PhY24      |
 |GHT-admin  | Collaboration Admin    |GHT    |

 Check the status of the nodes of each collaboration.
-Login to each one with the given credentials, click on 'Administration' on the top of the UI, select 'Collaborations' on the left panel, and then select the corresponding collaboration.
+Log in to each one with the given credentials, click on 'Administration' on the top of the UI, select 'Collaborations' on the left panel, and then select the corresponding collaboration.
 If there are 'offline' nodes, click on the 'Nodes' panel on the left and check when these were seen for the last time.

 ![Collaboration status](fig/chapter3/collab-status-offline.png)

-- Based on what you see on the Challange #1, which collaboration would be ready to request the 'Average' algorithm on it?
+- Based on what you see on Challange #1, which collaboration would be ready to request the 'Average' algorithm on it?
 - For the other collaboration, which organization you would need to reach in order to fix the issue?

 You will now link the 'community-store' to the collaboration whose nodes are ready for it.